manish2021iitd/EmbedFlow-AI/README.md

-# 🔮 RAG Chatbot — AI Knowledge Assistant
+# 🔮 EmbedFlow-AI — AI Knowledge Assistant

 A production-grade **Retrieval-Augmented Generation (RAG)** chatbot with a modular architecture.
 Ask questions about your private documents and get accurate, cited answers powered by Claude, OpenAI, or Gemini.